street-lab-tech/street-lab-tech.github.io/_pages/research/Accessibility/VIRisk.md

 <h4>Updates</h4>
 <b>May 2023 Status Update</b><br>Analyzing interview data from pwVI
+<b>January 2024 Status Update</b><br>Conducting second round of interviews with PwVI to prepare for a co-design research workshop

 <h2>Papers</h2>
+1) Jit, S., Spinney, J., Chandra, P., Chilton, L. and Soden, R. (2024).
+Writing out the Storm: Designing and Evaluating Tools for Weather Risk Messaging.
+In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.
+(CHI 2024)

-Jit, S., Spinney, J., Chandra, P., & Soden, R. (2023, April).
+2) Jit, S., Spinney, J., Chandra, P., & Soden, R. (2023).
 Semi-Automated Approach for Evaluating Severe Weather Risk Communication.
 In Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems (pp. 1-8).
+(CHI 2023)
 <br />